DSCI-310-2023/dsci-310-group-10-GCC/README.md

     - `make run`
     or if you use Windows and have issues running the command above try
     - `make run_windows`.
 Ensure that you run the command on Windows from git bash.
-6. Open up the URL `localhost:8787` in your browser and enter `rstudio` in the user field and `asdf` in the password field.
+6. Open up the URL `localhost:8787`.
+You should see a login mask.
+Enter `rstudio` in the user field and `asdf` in the password field and press login.
-7. Now, in the RStudio web application, use the bottom right panel and navigate into the folder `dsci_project`.
-8. Open up the terminal in the bottom left panel and run `make all`.
+7. Open up the Terminal in the bottom left panel and run `make all`.
 This runs the analysis and generates two output files in the folder `results/`, one is an `.html` file and the other one a `.pdf` file.
+Please note that this step may take some time, as libraries for the latex pdf generation need to be loaded in the background.
-9. Open the preferred file and read the report.
+8. Open the preferred file in the `/results` folder and read the report.

 You can freely edit and interact with the code in the docker container.

 ### Running the project locally

 To run the project in your local environment you need to have RStudio 4.1.3 and R installed.
-You will need the following libraries to run the scripts locally:
+You will need the following libraries to run everything:

 - tidyverse ‘1.3.1’
 - tidymodels ‘1.0.0’